 Rarely do you get a chance at true So-Cal Special, and this one even gives you the best in modern power.
 So if you love both speed and showmanship, you know this award-worthy car is ready for you.
 Call today!

 More info: Listing has ended.
-Search on eBay for similar 1932 Ford
+Click to search on eBay for similar 1932 Ford (Affiliate link)

 Seller's other items: streetsideclassiccars